Male Breast Reduction – Gynecomastia Treatment – Results & Cost

 A consultation with a board-certified plastic surgeon is needed to determine if you are a good candidate for male breast reduction.

 In addition to taking a thorough medical history, your surgeon will also perform a physical exam to measure the extent of excess fat and glandular tissue in the chest area.
-Your surgeon will also conduct diagnostic testing to determine the underlying cause of your enlarged breasts.
-This will include tests of your endocrine function.
-The endocrine glands secrete the hormones that have been linked to enlarged breasts.
+Your surgeon may also conduct diagnostic testing if indicated, which may include referral for an endocrinology work-up.

 Your surgeon may also take some “before” photos during this consultation process and should discuss your expectations with you.